MichaelZaniewski/MichaelZaniewski/README.md

 My goal is to become a Business Analyst in the Aviation Industry and leverage my previous experience working with airlines.
 I have a Bachelors of Science degree in Marketing and a data-driven mindset.

-I'm currently working on an airline-delay project utilizing SQL to determine what an airline can improve to increase on-time departures.
-Open to collaboration!
+I'm currently working on a customer sentiment analysis project utilizing Tableau to determine what key service elements of an airline can be improved.

 Check out my [portfolio!](https://michaelzaniewski.carrd.co/)